Tyler Glenn

-Tyler Aaron Glenn (born November 28, 1983) is an American singer, songwriter, and musician.
+Tyler Aaron Glenn (born November 28, 1983) is an American singer, songwriter, musician, and record producer.
 He is known as the lead vocalist and keyboardist of the American rock band Neon Trees and as a solo artist.

 Biography

 As a teenager, Glenn attended Chaparral High School in Temecula, California.
 He is a former member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 After high school, he served a Latter-day Saint mission in Nebraska.

 Neon Trees' origins lay in Southern California in 2004 after Glenn's father suggested he play music with guitarist Chris Allen, the son of one of Glenn's father's friends.
 In 2005, they moved to Provo, Utah and formally founded Neon Trees, adding bassist Branden Campbell and drummer/backing vocalist Elaine Doty (who is now Elaine Bradley) in 2007.
 The band became well known in the music scene around Provo and Salt Lake City.

 Tyler Glenn singing at Edgefest in Frisco, Texas, 2011.

 In 2007, Ronnie Vannucci Jr. (drummer for The Killers), who knew Campbell from a previous band, saw Neon Trees playing at a small venue in Las Vegas and was impressed.
 As such, in 2008, The Killers invited the band to open for them during their North American tour.

 Neon Trees released their first full-length album, Habits, in 2010.
 One song from that album, "Animal", which Glenn co-wrote, hit number one on the Billboard Alternative Songs chart.
 A second song co-written by Glenn, "Everybody Talks" from their 2011 album Picture Show, was also a top 10 hit in 2012.

 In 2014, Glenn was featured as lead vocalist on "Born to Run," a song on Afrojack's debut studio album, Forget the World.

 In 2015, Glenn joined the holiday music supergroup Band of Merrymakers for their album Welcome to Our Christmas Party.

 On April 28, 2016, Glenn released his debut single as a solo artist, the electro pop single "Trash."
 The video for the song was premiered on Rolling Stone the next day.
 In the video, Glenn is seen drinking from a bottle of alcohol, spitting on an altered image of Joseph Smith, making the LDS church's temple tokens with his hands, and painting a red 'X' on his face.
 The video immediately generated controversy among Mormons, many of whom found it offensive.

 Glenn released a solo album entitled "Excommunication" on October 21, 2016.
 Glenn said on the LGBTQ&A podcast that the lyrics, "I tried to kill myself and I'm not the only one" on the song, "G.D.M.M.L.
 GRLS", speaks to how anti-gay policies enacted by the LDS Church in 2015 affected himself and other queer people.

-On April 11, 2018, Glenn announced on his Twitter that he would be making his Broadway debut playing Charlie Price, in Kinky Boots on May 6, 2018, and will play a limited run through July 15, 2018.
+On April 11, 2018, Glenn announced on his Twitter that he would be making his Broadway debut playing Charlie Price, in Kinky Boots on May 6, 2018 which had a limited run through July 15, 2018.